Get a FREE Car Check

 Parallel imported vehicles:

 Parallel imports are cars with specifications and standards comparable with the UK models.
 They are usually EU imports.
-Therefore, they comply with the UK vehicle guidelines and are risk-free.
+Therefore, they generally comply with UK vehicle guidelines and are considered lower risk compared to grey imports.
 The parallel imported vehicles have cheap spare parts readily available in the UK.
 Thus, such Vehicles are accessible and affordable to insure.
 However, they might have some non-standard specifications, allowing insurance companies to increase premiums.

 Personal imported vehicles: